 What if I want one-on-one help with my writing?

 Get personal writing advice from me either in person or via Skype when you make an appointment for Office Hours.

 Grace Bello is a lifestyle and culture reporter based in New York.
-Her articles have appeared in The Atlantic, NBCNews.com, New York, Jezebel, The Hairpin, Christian Science Monitor, and more.
-She is a part-time journalism teacher at Manhattanville College.
-Follow her on Twitter and subscribe to her work on Beacon.
+Her articles have appeared in The Atlantic, NBCNews.com, The New York Daily News, New York, Jezebel, The Hairpin, and more.
+She teaches journalism at Manhattanville College.
+Follow her on Twitter.